-Relatively nearby in one of the capital’s swankier locales, the London’s Design Museum has recently relocated and reopened in Kensington.
-Since its opening in 1989, in a former banana-ripening warehouse south of the river it had suffered from its location despite Sir Terence Conran’s magic touch but its new location adjoining Holland Park – a green gem with wild peacocks – has seen visitor numbers spike appreciably.
+Relatively nearby in one of the capital’s swankier locales, the London’s Design Museum is situated in Kensington.
+Since its opening in 1989, in a former banana-ripening warehouse south of the river it had suffered from its location despite Sir Terence Conran’s magic touch but its new location adjoining Holland Park - a green gem with wild peacocks – has seen visitor numbers spike appreciably.

-Record-breaking crowds have turned out to see what a big difference an £83 million investment can make to a museum.
-In addition to its contents, London now has a great new modernist building, re-created by John Pawson, architectural designer.
-Pawson wanted to highlight the building’s original and iconic hyperbolic, parabolic roof and accomplished this with a dramatic atrium that highlights the structure.
+In addition to its contents, the museum is a great new modernist building, re-created by John Pawson, architectural designer.
+When designed, Pawson wanted to highlight the building's original and iconic hyperbolic, parabolic roof and accomplished this with a dramatic atrium that highlights the structure.
 Pawson uses a dramatic atrium to highlight the building’s original hyperbolic, parabolic roof.
 Concrete and light wood work together to create a fantastic structural shape.

 A Maker User gallery displays almost 1,000 items of the 20th and 21st century from the point of view of the designer, manufacturer and user.
 The exhibition demonstrates how designers go beyond the beauty of an object to increase its utility.
 The process, from form to function are traced and detailed, charting changing attitudes towards design from the middle of the 18th century to the early 1900s.
 Reactions from the public and critics are documented, revealing a popular view from the late 1700s that ornamentation was too decadent, to the popularity of Art Deco and later, the creation of 3D printed designs.
 Everyday items like post-its, clocks, screws, and even changing paint colors illustrate how images have replaced words, breaking down their meaning to its absolute essence.